South Carolina: Culture

 South Carolina has many venues for visual and performing arts.
 The Gibbes Museum of Art in Charleston, the Greenville County Museum of Art, the Columbia Museum of Art, Spartanburg Art Museum, and the South Carolina State Museum in Columbia among others provide access to visual arts to the state.
 There are also numerous historic sites and museums scattered throughout the state paying homage to many events and periods in the state's history from Native American inhabitation to the present day.

 South Carolina also has performing art venues including the Peace Center in Greenville, the Koger Center for the Arts in Columbia, and the Newberry Opera House, among others to bring local, national, and international talent to the stages of South Carolina.
 Several large venues can house major events, including Colonial Life Arena in Columbia, Bon Secours Wellness Arena in Greenville, and North Charleston Coliseum.

 One of the nation's major performing arts festivals, Spoleto Festival USA, is held annually in Charleston.
 There are also countless local festivals throughout the state highlighting many cultural traditions, historical events, and folklore.

 According to the South Carolina Arts Commission, creative industries generate $9.2 billion annually and support over 78,000 jobs in the state.
 A 2009 statewide poll by the University of South Carolina Institute for Public Service and Policy Research found that 67% of residents had participated in the arts in some form during the past year and on average citizens had participated in the arts 14 times in the previous year.

 Sports

 Although no major league professional sports teams are based in South Carolina, the Carolina Panthers have training facilities in the state and played their inaugural season's home games at Clemson's Memorial Stadium in 1995.
 They now play at Bank of America Stadium in Charlotte, North Carolina.
-The Panthers consider themselves "The Carolinas' Team" and refrained from naming themselves after Charlotte or either of the Carolinas.
+The Panthers consider themselves "The Carolinas' Team" and refrained from naming themselves after Charlotte or either of the Carolinas, as they represent both states.
+The Panthers prominently display the South Carolina state flag at the stadium with co-equal prominence to the North Carolina flag.

+The highest level of professional sports in the state is in soccer with the Charleston Battery of the second-division USL Championship.
+Founded in 1993, the Battery also hold the designation as the oldest continuously operating professional soccer team in the United States, pre-dating Major League Soccer, too.

 The state is also home to numerous minor league professional teams.
 College teams represent their particular South Carolina institutions, and are the primary options for football, basketball and baseball attendance in the state.
 South Carolina is also a top destination for golf and water sports.

 South Carolina is also home to one of NASCAR's first tracks and its first paved speedway, Darlington Raceway, located northwest of Florence.